WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Experiments

-\textbf{Experiment Design.} Pruning and fine-tuning are widely adopted post-processing techniques~\cite{zhou2024revisiting, du2024sok}.
-Pruning removes parameters with minimal contributions to the model's primary task to reduce the complexity of the model, while fine-tuning retrains the model on a small dataset to improve performance.
-They may disrupt the embedded watermark as they alter the output distribution of the watermarked model.
+\textbf{Experiment Design.} After obtaining a copy of the watermarked model, the adversary may deploy it directly as Machine Learning as a Service (MLaaS) or employ ownership attacks to disrupt the watermark in the copy model for evading ownership detection.
+We consider four such attacks: pruning, fine-tuning, watermark overwriting, and model extraction.
 The specific experimental settings are as follows:

-\begin{itemize}[leftmargin=*] \item Pruning: The adversary performs L1-norm pruning by zeroing out the neurons with the smallest L1 norms.
-We report changes in HMS and TAC as the pruning ratio increases from 0\% to 50\%, 60\%, 70\%, 80\%, and 90\%. \item Fine-tuning: The adversary fine-tunes the watermarked model on the validation graph using the Adam optimizer with a learning rate of 5e-5 (identical to that used during watermark embedding).
-We report the variations in HMS and TAC as the number of fine-tuning epochs increases. \item Ownership collision is an essential consideration in reliable watermark verification.
-Independently trained models may undergo pruning or fine-tuning for non-malicious purposes.
-We apply pruning and fine-tuning to independently trained models and evaluate whether false positives occur during ownership verification. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textit{Pruning}: The adversary performs L1-norm pruning by zeroing out the neurons with the smallest L1 norms.
+We report changes in HMS and TAC as the pruning ratio increases from 0\% to 50\%, 60\%, 70\%, 80\%, and 90\%. \item \textit{Fine-tuning}: The adversary fine-tunes the watermarked model on the adversary graph using the Adam optimizer with a learning rate of 5e-5.
+We report the variations in HMS and TAC as fine-tuning epochs increases. \item \textit{Ownership collision}: Independently trained models may be pruned for compression.
+The adversary graph may be acquired inadvertently by benign users for fine-tuning.
+We apply pruning (70\% ratio) and fine-tuning (200 epochs) for both independently trained and watermarked models to assess whether false positives arise. \item \textit{Overwriting:} A watermarked model may undergo subsequent watermark embedding by the adversary.
+The new watermark potentially overwrites the original watermark.
+We apply \toolname in \textit{S.T.M.} to embed a new watermark in the watermarked model and assess the detectability of the original watermark. \item \textit{Model extraction attacks}: The adversary uses the adversary graph to query the watermarked model's API and obtain the prediction probabilities.
+The adversary then trains a surrogate model on these samples.
+The surrogate model is the SAGE architecture and is trained by the Adam optimizer with a learning rate of 1e-4 for 1500 epochs, with the KL divergence serving as the objective loss function. \end{itemize}

-We present the changes in TAC and HMS of the watermarked models as the pruning ratio increases and the number of fine-tuning epochs grows.
-We also compare the OVA and FPR of \toolname with those of the baselines under specific pruning ratios and after fine-tuning with 200 epochs.